Our wonderful people in alphabetical order!

 Daniel Huynh, BSc

-Maya Kitaoka, MS
+Maya Kitaoka, MSc

 Sr. Research Technologist, 2012-2020

 Maya joined the lab as a technician in 2012 when Dr. Anthony started his laboratory in MGH.
 She received a Bachelors degree in Microbiology from Oklahoma State University, followed by a Masters in Bacteriology, studying Vibrio cholerae Type VI Secretion System in Dr. Stefan Pukatzki’s lab in University of Alberta, Canada.
 In the Anthony lab, she mainly focused on IgG glycosylation while helping everyone with their projects.
 Her interests include swimming, cooking/baking (and eating), video games, comics/anime, and crafting.
-She left the lab in 2020 as a Senior Research Technologist and is now a Senior Scientist at Novartis.
+She left the lab in 2020 as a Senior Research Technologist and became a Senior Scientist at Novartis.

 Emma Laprise, BA